What is it like to visit the Cotswolds in January?

-Yes, January in the Cotswolds is one of the least busy times of year for tourists, so you’ll have all those beautiful Cotswold villages to yourself!
+Yes, January in the Cotswolds is a much less busy time of year for tourists, so you’ll have all those beautiful Cotswold villages to yourself!
 Wander the streets of Bibury alone, pick up a January bargain at a Stow-on-the-Wold store without getting into a queue, or admire the countryside at Dover’s Hill without another person spoiling your view.

-2. It’s cold in the Cotswolds in January
+2. It can be cold in the Cotswolds in January

 If you’re lucky, it might snow – and there is certainly a much greater chance of snow in January than at Christmas-time!
 (Have I told you before about how I’ve never experienced a White Christmas in England?!
 It’s true!)
 But snow in the middle-to-south-west of England is never guaranteed, and is more the exception than the rule!

-While it can often be cold, damp and gloomy, the best days in the Cotswolds in January days are cold, crisp and clear.
-The kind of days where your breath freezes, your cheeks are rosy, and the winter sun casts a golden glow over that gorgeous honey-coloured Cotswold stone.
+While it can often be cold, damp and gloomy, the best days in the Cotswolds in January are cold, crisp and clear.
+The kind of days where your breath freezes and your cheeks are rosy.
+And the winter sun casts a golden glow over that gorgeous honey-coloured Cotswold stone.

 It’s the perfect weather for wrapping up warm and taking a tour of the beautiful Cotswold villages!

-3. It gets dark early in the Cotswolds in January
+3. It gets dark earlier in the Cotswolds in January

-So when you’re visiting the Cotswolds in January, don’t forget that the days are very short.
-We wrap up our Cotswolds tours around 5.00pm, when (in winter) it will already be dark (but don’t worry, it’s quite safe!).
-The long nights just give you a great excuse to retire early to a cosy pub with a roaring log fire and a glass of something warming.
+So when you’re visiting the Cotswolds in January, don’t forget that the days are short.
+We wrap up our Cotswolds tours around 17.00pm, when (in winter) it will already be starting to get dark.
+Longer nights give you a great excuse to retire to a cosy pub fireplace with a glass of something warming.